dxyu05/hello-world-swift/README.md

    - r/place is a really cool thing that they do every so often I think during April Fools?
 Every user gets to place tile every 5 minutes and the result of the challenge has been cool every time
    - I like how you can add reddit bots.. like in some subreddits theyy have a bot to post sporting event scores

+ App I would like to build:

+ I think I would like to build a social media app, one that allows for posting and direct messaging.
+A distinguishing factor would be that the main goal of the app would be to have shared goals with your friends and maybe have a streak feature where you can have streaks with your friends by completing one daily goal or something along those lines.
+I am pretty intersted in the behind the scenes of social media apps, particularly recommendation algorithms and things having to do with friends lists/adding friends.

 ## Notes

 I had a little bit of trouble figuring out how Xcode works but otherwise it was smooth sailing.
 I like how you can just drag UI elements instead of styling using a language like CSS.